Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 ![Price Movement](/Graphs/Price%20Movement.png)

-In the Above line graph you can clearly see the all the possible prices that the model predicted/ calculated.
-We can calculate the risk measures using the histogram.
+In the above line graph you can clearly see all the possible prices that the model predicted/ calculated.
+The risk measures can be calculated using the histogram.

 - The mean price of all the 10,000 final prices is **39,010.49**